devcontainers/spec/docs/specs/devcontainer-reference.md

 Note that container [mounts](#mounts), [environment variables](#environment-variables), and [user](#users) configuration should be applied at this point.
 However, remote user and environment variable configuration should **not** be.

 UID/GID sync'ing is an optional task for Linux (only) and that executes if the `updateRemoteUserUID` property is set to true and a `containerUser` or `remoteUser` is specified.
-In this case, an image should be made made prior to creating the container to update the specified user's UID and GID to match the current local user’s UID/GID to avoid permission problems with bind mounts.
+In this case, an image update should be made prior to creating the container to set the specified user's UID and GID to match the current local user’s UID/GID to avoid permission problems with bind mounts.
 Implementations **may** skip this task if they do not use bind mounts on Linux, or use a container engine that does this translation automatically.

 ### Post Container Creation